dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 being set explicitly in the main window’s drop-down list.
 The main window’s **Options > Environment Options…** dialog has two options on the General page controlling when projects become active automatically:
-“Project becomes active when opened” and “Project becomes active when application started“.
+"Project becomes active when opened" and "Project becomes active when application started".

 .. index:: breakpoints
    single: debugging; breakpoints